What You Should Know About Shaping Organizational Culture

 While leaders can’t fully control a complex entity like culture, you can do your part to shape it.
 We have other insights and recommendations on changing organizational culture, but at a high level, here’s how individual leaders can contribute to shaping organizational culture.
-It starts with simply reinforcing the behaviors and cultural elements that you would like to see more of:
+It starts with simply reinforcing the behaviors and cultural elements of which you would like to see more:

 - Sense the culture.
 Walk around with a mental video-recorder and observe the current culture.
 There are assessments to give you a state of the culture; see if you can learn to identify your organization’s culture.
 Do this on a continuous basis, not once a year in a strategic workshop.